GoInterject/GoInterject.github.io/wAbout/Financial-Report.md

 ![](/images/Walkthrough-Financial/23.png)

-After the switch, you can see that the values still are the same.
+After the switch, you can see that the values still are the same (Note: You may have to re-pull the data).
 This is because the accounts 31000, 32000, and 33000 are all under the preset grouping **Revenue - Sales**.

 ![](/images/Walkthrough-Financial/24.png)